uravt/SuperscalarOOOProcessor/README.md

 # Prerequisites and description
-The prerequisites and description of tasks are in the document on Piazza.
+The prerequisites and description of tasks are in the document on Piazza/Course website.
 Use this to set up your machine with the required cross compilers and tools necessary.

 # Prepare test program to simulate
 `mipsel-linux-gnu-gcc -mips32 <path-to-benchmark-source> -nostartfiles -Ttext=0 -o <path-to-benchmark-executable>`